-New H2 Chemistry Syllabus (Subject Code 9729) - How different is it?
+New A Level H2 Chemistry Syllabus (Subject Code 9729) - How different is it?

-The recent changes in JC syllabus for students taking A Levels in 2017 have definitely been a concern for J1 students and parents.
+The changes in A Level Chemistry syllabus in 2017 have definitely been a concern for J1 students and parents.

 Changes in Scheme of Assessment